VictorCazanave/svg-maps/packages/thailand/README.md

 This map is based on the work of [MapSVG](https://mapsvg.com).

 The original map is available [here](https://mapsvg.com/maps/thailand) and free to be used in any custom project.

+## Changes

+* Remove width and height attributes
+* Add viewBox attribute
+* Replace title with name attributes
+* Update ids to use HS instead of ISO